Azadi Stadium: Building and facilities

 The architect of the stadium was Abdolaziz Farmanfarmaian, with some parts of the complex done in partnership with Skidmore, Owings & Merrill.
-At the beginning, the stadium had a maximum capacity of 120,000 visitors, but was reduced to 84,000 after renovations in 2003.
-On the big occasions, the crowd swells well beyond that.
 The structural engineer and project manager for the building of the stadium was James Raymond Whittle from England.
+At its opening, the stadium had a maximum capacity of 120,000 visitors; this was reduced to 84,000 after renovations in 2003.
+On big occasions, the crowd swells well beyond that.

 Transportation

 There is enough parking for 400 cars inside the stadium, and an additional 10,000 parking spots are available outside.

 Record attendance

-The record attendance at Azadi Stadium is over 128,000 during a 1998 FIFA World Cup qualifier against Australia.
+The record attendance at Azadi Stadium is over 128,000, during a 1998 FIFA World Cup qualifier against Australia.